 What is ISO 9001:2015?

 Looking to find the latest ISO 9001 requirements?
 Well, they have changed considerably since the last version of ISO 9001.
-Creating, implementing and maintaining your Quality Management Systems (QMS) is an important documentary requirement for any company.
+Creating, implementing, and maintaining your Quality Management Systems (QMS) is an important documentary requirement for any company.
 It formalizes the procedures and policies that promote the quality of products and services that a company provides.

 One way to do this is to follow the ISO standard and gain ISO 9001:2015 certification.

-It also aims to improve the internal system of a company so that it is able to produce quality services and products while promoting a culture that is aimed towards growth and continuous improvement.
+It also aims to improve the internal system of a company so that it is able to produce quality services and products while promoting a culture that is aimed toward growth and continuous improvement.

 What is a Quality Management System (QMS)?

-A quality management system (QMS) is a set of policies, processes and procedures required for planning and execution (production/development/service) in the core business area of an organization (i.e., areas that can impact the organization’s ability to meet customer requirements).
+A quality management system (QMS) is a set of policies, processes, and procedures required for planning and execution (production/development/service) in the core business area of an organization (i.e., areas that can impact the organization’s ability to meet customer requirements).
 ISO 9001 is an example of a Quality Management System.